absolutegravitas/exp-mylightpack-1/JOURNAL.md

 - SERVER SIDE RUNS ON SAME PORT CLEARLY WRONG SO NEEd TO FIX LATER

 17-Feb

 - added journal.md to repo
 - added basic dexieClient and upstashClient
 - created logical schema v1 and v2 DBML located in /schema

 21-Feb

+- docs for nextjs and upstash and dexie in continue
+- embeddings indexing for documents
+- better understand continue.dev config

+22-Feb

+- play with RooCode - so fucking awesome
+- add react ui dev mode to RooCode
+- downloaded onlook.dev for local build - design ui with ai

+23-Feb

 - placeholder routes for waitlist, about
-- shadcnn based montec ui components
+- shadcn based montec ui components
-- docs for nextjs and upstash and dexie in continue
 - basic screenshots and image
 - basic waitlist page copy - checkout resend / new.email for inspiration
 - basic logo